 Following the press conference, the Division of Streets provided a guided tour and demonstration of the newly installed Automated Vehicle Locator (AVL) system and its functions.
 The AVL system will allow the city to track its fleets and be more efficient in its snow removal operations.

 A copy of the Winter Weather Plan will soon be released.
-In the meantime, the link here provides access to the City’s geographic information system (GIS) allowing viewers to view the routes that City snow plows are clearing.
+In the meantime, the link here provides access to the City’s geographic information system (GIS) allowing viewers see which streets observe a snow emergency parking ban.

 Thanks to the citizens of Cleveland who helped pass Issue 32 the Department of Public Works this year was able to hire an additional 42 personnel who will function as snow plow drivers, radio operators, and construction equipment operators.